 This 21 Day Fix Ramen Noodle Salad is a healthy remake of the classic potluck favorite!
+It’s made with a low sugar, olive oil based dressing, crispy brown rice ramen noodle topping, and tons of veggies.
 This recipe contains affiliate links for products I’m obsessed with.

 The first time I had Ramen Noodle Salad was at a brunch held at my father-in-laws house and omg – I fell in love at first bite.